sbojorge/urbantrip/README.md

 In small screen devices the number of displayed popular profiles is 4.

-A user's profile can be reached by clicking on the profile image on the left of the "follow"/"unfollow" button.

 ### The Post component

 Recalling,the home page renders the PostsPage component: all the existing posts are rendered here.